The Lighthouse, Oxford: The Duke's Cut and Marstons

 Recognising the need for change, Marstons recruited experienced publican Mr James Knox to help turn the fortunes of the pub around.
-He duly delivered a refurbished venue in 2009: "The Duke's Cut" – its name derived from the Duke of Marlborough's canal construction of 1796 which connected the River Thames to Old Navigation running alongside the pub.
+He duly delivered a refurbished venue in 2009: "The Duke's Cut" – the name Duke's Cut derived from the Duke of Marlborough's canal construction of 1789 which connected the River Thames to the Oxford canal 3 miles north of the pub.
 The Duke's Cut was very different from its Irish-themed predecessor with a calmer, more family and food-focused environment.